fMRI-ugent/starting-a-new-fMRI-project/README.md

 - Ethical submission;
 - Acquire data at GIfMI (Ghent Institute for Functional and Metabolic Imaging).

+This is the list of sections you will find below on this page:
+- Presentation of your fMRI design to get useful feedback from the fMRI community (optional but recommended)
+- Ethical submission (including recent examples of submitted documents)
+- Aquire data at GIfMI: several steps
+  - MRI Safety Course
+  - Submit the GIfMI Study Proposal Form to the Site Menager
+  - Book your slot for Technical test and protocol tuning
+  - Book your scanning time - the new Core Facility Management Software (CFMS)
+  - Highly reccomended videos to be watched before the start of scanning (especially for non-expert users)
+  - Practical info, forms and manuals for MRI scanning at GIfMI
+  - Scan price at GIfMI
+  - Newsletters from CORE GIfMI

 ---
 ## Presentation of your fMRI design to get useful feedback from the fMRI community (optional but recommended)